The purpose of the GMTS is to identify, recruit and develop talented individuals who have the potential to become future leaders in the NHS.

 The scheme consistently outperforms other major graduate recruiters in terms of its overall retention rates.
 As an example, the retention rate for year one of the scheme stands at 97.5 per cent, compared with 93 per cent of other graduate recruiters.

 For information about applying please visit the scheme’s recruitment website.

-Click on the short video below to meet the 2015 graduates and find out more about them, why they joined the scheme and what they hope to achieve.
-We’ll be following the grads throughout their leadership journey, over the next few months.
+Click on the short videos below to meet some of our graduates and find out more about them, why they joined the scheme and what they hope to achieve.